 Due to extensive hunting many years ago, a large proportion of the Guadeloupean wildlife was eradicated, although there are currently 17 species of mammal that call this beautiful country home, including the Mongoose, Agouti and Guadeloupe Raccoon.

-Guadeloupe boasts some of the best diving sites in the world thanks to the crystal clear waters, wonderful coral, stunning wildlife and captivating ship wrecks!
+Guadeloupe boasts some of the best scuba diving sites in the world thanks to the crystal clear waters, wonderful coral, stunning wildlife and captivating ship wrecks!